-6. Allocate Transaction Costs and Discounts to Multiple Performance Obligations Within a Contract
+6. Allocate Transaction Price and Discounts to Multiple Performance Obligations Within a Contract

-On allocating transaction costs: When your customer contract contains more than one performance obligation, ASC 606/IFRS 15 model states that you should allocate the transaction cost determined to the performance obligations on the basis of relative stand-alone selling price (i.e) the price at which you would sell a product or service separately to your customers at contract inception.
+On allocating transaction price: When your customer contract contains more than one performance obligation, the ASC 606 (IFRS 15) model states that you should allocate the transaction price determined to the performance obligations on the basis of the relative stand-alone selling price (i.e) the price at which you would sell a product or service separately to your customers at contract inception.

-To get a detailed-view on the allocation of transaction cost, you can refer to the IFRS 15 illustrative example (IE) 33 on the allocation methodology and IE 169-172 on allocating a discount to one or more performance obligations here.
+To get a detailed view of the allocation of transaction cost, you can refer to the IFRS 15 illustrative example (IE) 33 on the allocation methodology and IE 169-172 on allocating a discount to one or more performance obligations.

 On allocation method: If you’re in a SaaS business, a specific allocation approach might work out well.
-In this approach, if you’re able to objectively determine that a contract cost asset is specific to one or more distinctive services of your customer contract, and not all, then it may be reasonable to allocate the contract cost asset entirely to that service(s).
-These costs are recognised as assets (costs to fulfil a contract) as they relate primarily to activities to fulfil the contract but do not transfer product or services to the customer.
+If you’re able to objectively determine that a contract cost asset is specific to one or more distinctive services of your customer contract, and not all, then it may be reasonable to allocate the contract cost asset entirely to that service(s).
+Based on the subtopic ASC 340-40 these costs are recognized as assets (costs to fulfill a contract) as they relate primarily to activities to fulfill the contract but do not transfer product or services to the customer.